vbookshelf/myOfflineAi-PrivacyFirst/README.md

 - All user-submitted content, including files and images, is processed ephemerally (in memory).
 At no time is any data stored on disk.
 - Built to be simple and transparent.
 Single-file flask app architecture - code is easy to audit because html, css, js and python are all in one file.
 - Double-click a file to run.
 No need to use the command line.
+- The app is free, open source and has an MIT License - this prevents any future legal complications.

 <br>